Kitware/SMTK/doc/userguide/resource/concepts.rst

   cache objects that individual Query objects may use.
 Multiple query classes can share the same cache object (e.g., ClosestPoint and ClosestCell might both use a PointLocator cache object).

+Conceptually, resources may be

+* **cloned** (which produces a new "blank" resource that has its own UUID but with ancillary data matching the source's ancillary data); or
+* **copied** (which produces a new resource that has a different UUID and different component UUIDs but whose content matches the source document); or
+* **updated** (which produces a new resource whose UUIDs match the source but whose template version has been updated).